sanjuthomas/kafka-connect-orientdb/README.md

 # Overview
 Kafka Connect OrientDB  is a sink only connector to pull messages from Kafka to store in OrientDB as JSON documents.

+## Acknowledgment
+Thanks to [Virgílio Bento](https://github.com/vgbento) for all the help with testing.

 ## Prerequisites
 [Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running in your machine.
 Please refer to respective sites to download, install, and start ZooKeeper and Kafka.